OpenSextant/Xponents/README.md

     [39.56N, -123.45W]
     ....
     -=-=-=-=-=-=-==-=-=-=-=-=-=
 ```

 Modes of Integration
 ----------------------------------------

 * **Java**: [Examples](./Examples) sub-project illustrates the essential Java API setup and classes.
 See Maven notes below.
-* **REST**:  See [Xlayer](./Xlayer) sub-project, which provides a wrapper around `PlaceGeocoder` with some default settings.
+* **REST**:  See [Xlayer](./doc/README_Xlayer_REST.md) sub-project, which provides a wrapper around `PlaceGeocoder`, `LangDetect` and other items with some default settings.
-* **Python**:  A small set of libraries, utilities and data classes are provided in Python to facilitate interacting the the gazetteer, RESTful Extractors, and other simple tasks.
+* **Python**:  `./python/opensextant` provides a small subset of Xponent functionality as utilities and data classes that facilitate interacting the the gazetteer, RESTful Extractors, and other simple tasks.
 Extraction is not implemented in Python.
 * **MapReduce**:  (Deprecated) For Xponents 2.9, some demonstrations were done to show how to package and create a Mapper to geotag social media, or any data record that had a "text" field.
-See [MapReduce](./MapReduce)
+See [MapReduce](./Examples/MapReduce)
-* **Pipeline**:  For raw content (e.g., folders or other stream of data) consider using **XText** project which will help you render data to plain text that can be fed to Xponents Extractors.
+* **Pipelines**:  For raw content (e.g., folders or other stream of data) consider using **XText** project which will help you render data to plain text that can be fed to Xponents Extractors.
 See [Examples](./Examples)

 Developer Quick Start
 -----------------------